scalatra/scalatra-website/guides/persistence/slick.md

 ## Slick Setup

 We put the database initialization code into `ScalatraBootstrap`.
 This is the class which gets executed when the web application is started.
-We do the following steps here:
+We do the following here:
-The following listing shows `SlickSupport` from `src/main/scala/slicksupport/slick.scala`.
-This trait adds the following features:

   * Setup a connection pool when the Scalatra application starts.
 The configuration is load from `src/main/resources/c3p0.properties`. c3p0 loads the .properties file by searching the classpath.
   * Stop the connection pool when the Scalatra application shuts down.
-  * Provides a `scala.slick.session.Database` instance in `db` which is a wrapper around the connection pool's `DataSource` and serves as source for database sessions.
+  * Provide a `scala.slick.session.Database` instance in `db` which is a wrapper around the connection pool's `DataSource` and serves as source for database sessions.
+  * Create and mount the application.

 ```scala
 import com.mchange.v2.c3p0.ComboPooledDataSource